KaNaDaAT/KaNaDaAT/README.md

 ## Skills 🛠️

-Here are the tools and programming languages I have so far worked with:
+Here are the tools and programming languages I have worked with so far:

 <p>
   <a href="https://skillicons.dev">